Estimated reading time: 4 minutes

 The Federal Bureau of Prisons incarcerates 154,859 federal prisoners across 37 states.
 These inmates are held in 127 stand-alone federal prisons, 68 satellite prison camps, and 12 private prisons.

-In fiscal year 2019, 76,656 criminal defendants were sentenced in federal courts.
-This constitutes a 10.2 percent increase in federal criminal sentencing over fiscal year 2018.
-This is the single largest percentage increase in federal criminal sentencing in the past 15 years.
+In the fiscal year 2019, 76,656 criminal defendants were sentenced in federal courts.
+This constitutes a 10.2 percent increase in federal criminal sentencing over the fiscal year 2018.
+This is the single most significant percentage increase in federal criminal sentencing in the past 15 years.

 “Federal inmates are housed in a variety of facilities across the United States,” explains Christopher Zoukis, Managing Director of the Zoukis Consulting Group, “These range from relatively soft Federal Prison Camps to extremely violent and lawless U.S. Penitentiaries with nicknames such as ‘Bloody Beaumont’ and ‘Victimville.’”

 Most federal prisoners are housed in low-security federal prisons (36.6%) and medium-security federal prisons (31.6%).
 Minimum-security prisons, or Federal Prison Camps, house 16 percent of federal inmates, while high-security federal prisons house 12.4 percent of federal inmates.

 “The significant number of inmates housed across the United States creates a real problem for prisoners and their families,” said Zoukis.
 “Finding where an incarcerated loved one is incarcerated can be a real challenge.”
 He continued, “The fear of losing a loved one in prison is a real fear and occurs every day.”